Religious nonmedical health care institution items & services

 • You qualify for this type of care based on both your medical needs and your religious beliefs.

 • Your election will be cancelled if you decide to accept standard medical care.
-After cancelling an election, you may have to wait 1-5 years (depending on how many times you may have previously cancelled you election) to qualify for a new election to get religious nonmedical health care services.
+After cancelling an election, you may have to wait 1-5 years (depending on how many times you may have previously cancelled you election) before you qualify to get religious nonmedical health care services again.
 You're always able to get medically necessary Part A services.

 Note